Stroke symptoms: What are the warning signs of stroke?

 Getting support after stroke

 If someone you know has experienced a stroke, they may need additional support at home.
-You can connect with independent support workers through Mable who can provide different support services, such as personal care, social support and domestic assistance, nursing care, support with being physically active and exercising, and much more, to support you to live independently in your home.
+Mable can connect you with independent support workers who can provide different support services, such as personal care, social support and domestic assistance, nursing care, support with being physically active and exercising, and much more, to help you live independently at home.

 FAQs